-Nevertheless, many employees may still feel uncomfortable about returning to their workplace.
-Can an employee refuse to return to work due to fears of contracting Covid-19 and where does the law stand if employees decide to ‘take a stand’?
+Many employees may still feel uncomfortable about doing so; however, can employees legally refuse to return to work due to fears of contracting Covid-19?
+Where does the law stand on the matter?

 With lockdown measures being eased, my employer has asked me to return to work but I don’t feel safe.
 Can I refuse to come back to the workplace?